Nigerian soccer joins video game big league as local stars get avatars

 By Seun Sanni

-LAGOS, July 8 (Reuters) - A sports fan and computer coder, Nigerian Victor Daniel became adept at soccer video games at university.
+LAGOS, July 8 (Reuters) - A sports fan and computer coder, Nigerian Victor Daniyan became adept at soccer video games at university.

 But he grew frustrated that they showcased clubs and players from across Europe but not the stars and strips of his native country.